altruios/namshubettulpa/public/namshubettulpa/chapters/redeye.md

 {
 *The Navigator took her hand and they jumped across onto the face of the gear* ~This one was lit differently, bluer - lighter~
-~She looked up to see a lack of any more gears to the left and right~ ~One above her connected to the same rod in the center of this gear~ ~All around her were stained glass windows~
+~She looked up to see a lack of any more gears to either side~ ~One above her connected to the same rod in the center of this gear~ ~All around her were stained glass windows~
 *He took off his jacket - gave it to her*